What to do if...you suspect your charity is being defrauded by someone you have a commercial relationship with

 - A proprietary injunction, where if the fraudster has your property (which can be cash), or even if they have turned your property into other assets, that property or other assets are frozen, and they have to tell you what they have done with your property.

-- A search order, where you can search the fraudster’s premises / computers etc for evidence of the wrongdoing.
+- A search order, where you can search the fraudster’s premises/computers etc for evidence of the wrongdoing.

 These tools are extremely powerful in a fraud case.
 They can bring the fraudster to heel, meaning it is then much easier to negotiate a result quickly (as opposed to waiting for a trial).
 However, they require a degree of uploading – you need to do a lot of work to ensure you have enough evidence of the fraud and therefore incur a high cost in order to get them.
-It is a question in each case as to whether it is worth it.
+It is a question in each case whether it is worth it.

 Alternatively, sometimes it might be appropriate to seek to engage with the fraudster at an early stage, for example if the fraudster already knows of your concerns (meaning they might have dissipated their assets already, so a court would not grant a freezing injunction), or if the fraudster has other interests to protect, meaning they may be willing to pay you back or return your property.

-In such cases, it is important to act strategically and efficiently.
-Victims should obtain advice from experienced lawyers on what to do and how to do it in such a situation, as soon as possible.
 If you would like to find out more about this topic or you if need legal advice, please contact Sarah Jacobs or any of our fraud lawyers.

 Contact